Do you think you are healthy?

 - Companies like InsideTracker provide an equivalent of executive physicals.
 Your results are private to you.
 You may share them with your PCP if you’d like.

 - If you seek only cancer and major disease scanning, new companies like Ezra (New York, Miami, Las Vegas, Los Angeles, San Francisco) and PreNuvo (Vancouver, Minneapolis, Silicon Valley, Boca Raton, Dallas, Los Angeles) provide partial and full body MRI scans.
 For a full-body MRI, Ezra charges $2350 and PreNuvo charges $2499.
 Neither include heart scanning and cardiac evaluation.

 Do not sign up for 23andMe, Ancestry.com, FamilyTree, MyHeritage or any of the inexpensive direct to consumer DNA testing services.
 They effectively own your DNA data and you don’t want that.
 Current privacy laws do not protect you well enough.

 What To Do Once You Have Your Health Baseline

 Some components of your health baseline are more modifiable than others.
-Work with your PCP and health coach to improve those and undertake preventative measures to make sure any areas of weakness, such as coronary calcium, do not get worse.
+Work with your PCP and health coach to improve those and undertake preventative measures to slow, stabilize or reverse your biological aging.
 Keep Health’s newsletters will also provide guidance on emerging best practices.

 Also, celebrate getting your health baseline established, by rewarding yourself with a great book to read.
 We highly recommend the New York Times Bestseller, I Contain Multitudes ($10).
 In this fascinating and humor-filled book, Ed Yong introduces our microbial partners and the front lines of discovery.
 It will change your view of nature and your sense within it.